brahmee07/hypothesis_test/README.md

 ## **Data Description**

-Data Description
 Data Sources
-This project uses two external datasets which were merged and transformed:
+This project uses two external datasets, which were merged and transformed:

 Football Database (2014–2020)